 Checking out source code

 nopCommerce manages a repository at GitHub (https://github.com/nopSolutions/nopCommerce).
 So you can always check out the latest source code!
-Git SCM (Source Code Management) access is public and allows you to fetch in real time the latest version of nopCommerce!
+Git SCM (Source Code Management) access is public and allows you to fetch in real-time the latest version of nopCommerce!
 It allows you to follow daily nopCommerce developments and improvements.
 Get the latest patches, fixes without waiting for the next release.
-If you're not familiar with Git, there's a good and free documentation here.
-Also find more info about GitHub support here.
+If you're not familiar with Git, there's good and free documentation here.
+Also, find more info about GitHub support here.
 Please note that these versions should not be used in a production environment.
 We do not guarantee that any of the functionality or code found in our SCM (Source Code Management) will be made available in our official releases.
 The best way to get the source code is to clone the repository.
-Git comes with built-in GUI tools for committing (git-gui) and browsing (gitk), but there are several third-party tools for users looking for platform-specific experience.
+Git comes with built-in GUI tools for committing (git-gui) and browsing (gitk), but there are several third-party tools for users looking for a platform-specific experience.
 Please find them at https://git-scm.com/downloads/guis (we use SourceTree).

 Branch Descriptions and Naming

 Recently we started using Vincent Driessen's branching model (seen here: http://nvie.com/posts/a-successful-git-branching-model/) including the use of feature branches, a development branch (for integration), and a master branch (for publishing/production).
 Previously we had a "master" branch only (till January 2016)

 - Production branch: master